Education consultants provide expert advice and support to individuals, schools and organisations to improve educational outcomes

 You'll need to have:

-- communication and presentation skills in order to effectively convey your ideas, referencing the education theory underpinning your work
+• the communication and presentation to effectively convey your ideas, referencing education theory and how it underpins your work

-- critical thinking skills in order to problem solve and find solutions
+• critical thinking skills and the ability to problem solve and find solutions

-- project management skills and the ability to work on more than one project at once
+• project management skills and the ability to work on multiple projects

 Work experience

-Experience in an education setting is invaluable.
-This could be as a teacher or in a related education role.
-You can also gain experience working with learners and/or clients through private tutoring.
+Experience in an educational setting is invaluable.
+This could be as a teacher, in a related education role or through private tutoring.

 Education consultants need a good understanding of the current education landscape.
 Teaching experience can help you gain first-hand experience of the education system, how it works, the challenges and the opportunities for improvement.